 The Software Development Life Cycle (SDLC) is the software development world’s spellcheck.
 It can flag errors in software creation before they’re discovered in successive stages — and would cost a lot more to fix.
 But it’s much more than that, of course: SDLC can also lay out a plan for getting everything right the first time.

 The SDLC process involves several distinct stages, including planning, analysis, design, building, testing, deployment and maintenance.
 What's the best SDLC methodology?
-Here are six SDLC methodologies, or models, that development teams use in this effort.
+Here are six methodologies, or models, to consider.

 Each of these approaches varies in some ways from the others, but all have a common purpose: to help teams deliver high-quality software as quickly and cost-effectively as possible.

 The Agile model first emerged in 2001 and has since become the de facto industry standard.
 Some businesses value the Agile methodology so much that they are now applying it to other types of projects, including non-tech initiatives.

 In the Agile model, “fast failure” is a good thing.
 This approach produces ongoing release cycles, each featuring small, incremental changes from the previous release.
 At each iteration, the product is tested.
 The Agile model helps teams identify and address small issues on projects before they evolve into more significant problems, and it engages business stakeholders to give feedback throughout the development process.

 As part of their embrace of this methodology, many teams are also applying an Agile framework known as Scrum to help structure more complex development projects.
 Scrum teams work in sprints, which usually last two to four weeks, to complete assigned tasks.
 Daily Scrum meetings help the whole team monitor progress throughout the project.
 And the ScrumMaster is tasked with keeping the team focused on its goal.
 (For more on Scrum, see the Scrum Alliance website